 - Insurance information for the other driver(s) involved in the accident

 Recording this information will enable you to more accurately recall any details of your accident during trial (if needed – many claims do not require a trial), as well as aid you in correctly relaying any information to your car accident attorney.
-Learn more about what to do after getting into an accident here.

 Q: Should I take pictures at the accident scene?